 According to Google, “This change improves how Autocomplete handles IME queries (queries which contain non-Latin characters).
 Autocomplete was previously storing the intermediate keystrokes needed to type each character, which would sometimes result in gibberish predictions for Hebrew, Russian and Arabic.”

 Google seemed almost skittish when they released this information.
-They have cautioned webmasters not to try to manipulate their websites data to perform better from a global search engine optimization perspective.
-Although these changes are numerous they do feel fairly insignificant.
+They have cautioned webmasters not to try to manipulate their website’s data to perform better from a global search engine optimization perspective.
+Although these changes are numerous, they do feel reasonably insignificant.
 SEO Inc. will be keeping a close eye on how they alter search traffic.